bubdm/WPF-Extensions-1/Readme.md

 This WPF Extensions are a collection of some useful controls and other features.
 Fell free to contribute by adding new features, fixing bugs, writing documentations or just open an issue for a bug or add a feature idea.

 # Implemented Features

-## YsTextBox
+## AdvancedTextBox

-The YsTextBox is an Extension of the normal Textbox.
-It contains a Watermark a Label and some Properties to simplify the styling of the TexBox.
+The AdvancedTextBox is an Extension of the normal Textbox.
+It contains a Watermark a Label and some Properties to simplify the styling of the TextBox.

 ## Control Bindings